thullyoufrn/NFT-preview-card-component/README.md

 ## Next steps

-To keep improving and developing myself as a software engineer, I'm gonna study new subjects and build more projects in Frontend Mentor.
+To keep improving and developing myself as a software engineer, I will study new subjects and build more projects in Frontend Mentor.

 My next goals are to learn: